Behind ‘Ngoncong’, a one-of-a-kind Selako thanksgiving ceremony

 There are many key players during the ngoncong such as the panade’ – the vocalist or prayer leader who recites the mantra.

-Lobo Biakoh, a panade’, said the essential part of the ceremony was the offering, which is called ‘babuis’ in Selako.
+Lobo Biakoh, a panade’, said the essential part of the ceremony were the offerings, which is called ‘babuis’ in Selako.

 “It is made up of one whole chicken, glutinous rice, sugar and oil,” he said, pointing out that each of these items were essential to ensure that their prayers were answered.